bisdn/bisdn.github.io/system-configuration/static_routing.rst

 There are some specific reserved network addresses, like the `fe80::/10` address family.
 This block is reserved to be used in Link-Local Unicast addresses, and, in combination with the MAC address of an interface is used to generate a non-routable address used to exchange Router and Neighbor Advertisements, for example.

-Similarly to IPv4, there are also some Linux `sysctls` present to control IPv6 behaviour.
+Similarly to IPv4, there are also some Linux `sysctls` present to control IPv6 behavior.
 The forwarding sysctl, `net.ipv6.conf.all.forwarding`, is in BISDN Linux as well `1`, allowing for the switch to forward IPv6 packets.
 This affects as well the `net.ipv6.conf.<interface>.accept_ra` sysctl, since routers are not designed to accept Router Advertisements, and using them to configure the IPv6 address.
 Router advertisements (RA) are the periodically transmitted messages upon reception of Router Solicitations sent by hosts.
 The host then used the information present in these RA messages, like the prefixes and network parameters to auto-configure the addresses on the links and default gateway.

 iproute2
 ^^^^^^^^